 - Divide the batter between your two waiting ramekins and pop them in the oven for 10 to 12 minutes.
 It should be just set on the top.

 - Allow to cool for about two minutes.
 Run a sharp knife around the edge of each cake and turn them out onto your plate.
 You can garnish with some powdered sugar, chocolate syrup, whipped cream, or even ice cream.
-This cake is completely awesome all by itself, and you will be sad when it's gone.

 Keywords: Chocolate, Cake